 - Pain in breast or nipple

-- A lump under arm or around collarbone
+- A lump under the arm or around collarbone

 - Irritation, redness, scaliness, or swelling on the breast, nipple, or skin near the nipple

 Anyone with breast cancer should consult with a medical oncologist to determine their specific treatment needs.
-Treatment options can include surgery, radiation, chemotherapy, proton therapy, targeted therapy, bone-directed therapy, or hormone therapy.
-A combination of treatments may be used to provide the best chance of disease control
+Treatment options can include surgery, radiation therapy, chemotherapy, proton therapy, targeted therapy, bone-modifying therapy, or hormone therapy.
+A combination of treatments may be used to provide the best chance of disease control.

-Sources: American Cancer Society, National Cancer Institute, Texas Cancer Registry, and U.S. Preventive Services Task Force
+Sources: American Cancer Society, American Society of Clinical Oncology, National Cancer Institute, Texas Cancer Registry, and U.S. Preventive Services Task Force